-For the meta description, write a short description about the article, about 160 characters.
+For the meta description, write a short description of the article, about 156 characters.
 Make sure your focus keyword is also in the meta description.
 Like the meta title, the bar below it turns green when the length is enough.

 I will not write every rule for SEO Writing here as the Yoast plugin will guide you.
 The purpose of Yoast is a guide as to some good layout but do not be obsessed to get it all green.
 Like I said, it is all about user experience!
 Below are the basic rules.